Module common

 port can be used

-to pass auxillary data along the bus.
+to pass auxiliary data along the bus.

 When downsizing, i.e. when one input beat results in multiple output beats, the